tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/renv.md

 | `renv/activate.R` | Activation script run by `.Rprofile` |
 | `renv/library` | Private project library |
 | `renv/settings.json` | Project settings |

+## From packrat to renv

+{{% warning %}}

+[Packrat](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/packrat/) is now deprecated.
+To switch from Packrat to renv, use `renv::migrate()` to migrate projects.

+{{% /warning %}}

+## Why renv is better than groundhog

+`groundhog` is another R package that makes projects reproducible.
+However, it doesn't work by keeping records of packages versions necessary for each project, like `renv` does.
+Instead you have to manually load libraries with the option of giving a date on when the wanted version was available.
+Thus, `renv` has more advantages because it can load all necessary packages in one go, without having to manually input the dates certain versions were available on.